DustinChristians/internal-messages-ui-react/README.md

 #### `npm start`

-Runs the app in development mode.
+Automatically runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.
-The page will reload if you make edits.
+The page will hot-reload if you make edits.

-You will also see any lint errors in the console.
+#### `npm run start:dev`

-#### `npm test`
+Automatically runs the app in development mode and starts a mock JSON API server in parallel for testing API calls locally.

-Launches the test runner in the interactive watch mode.
+Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.
+The page will hot-reload if you make edits.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Open [http://localhost:3001](http://localhost:3001) to view raw data from the JSON server.

 #### `npm run build`